 Each month Rare Posters Inc. offers bespoke research and analysis on the most valuable and collectable modern and contemporary artists of today.
 These valuations offer a snapshot view into the trends of today’s art market and can help art lovers build valuable assets and investments with the art they love.
-This August Rare Posters Inc. covers the artist Javacheff & Jeanne-Claude Christo.
+This September, Rare Posters Inc. covers the French artist Henri Matisse.

 - By Jason-Louise A. Graham

 For the month of August we will also offer free shipping on select Javacheff Christo items at www.Rareposters.com.